|

 Notes:

-It’s important to keep in mind that the SM57 is a dynamic mic, and while not requiring 48V phantom power, it needs around 50 (minimum) to 65dB of gain.
+It’s important to keep in mind that the SM57 is a dynamic mic, and while not requiring 48V phantom power, it generally benefits from around 50 (minimum) to 65dB of gain.

 If you’re serious about buying this puppy (and you should be) I’d plan on investing in 2 things: